VMois/1brc-mojo/README.md

 # 1brc-mojo

-One Billion Row Challenge in Mojo language
+One Billion Row Challenge in Mojo language.